AlexvZyl/nordic.nvim/README.md

 require 'nordic' .setup {
     -- This callback can be used to override the colors used in the palette. on_palette = function(palette) end,
+    -- This callback can be used to override highlights before they are applied. on_highlight = function(highlights, palette) end,
     -- Enable bold keywords.
     bold_keywords = false,
     -- Enable italic comments.